 Your last job interview seemed promising.
-You answered all the interviewer’s questions and thought you did a masterful job explaining how your administrative experience matches the company’s needs.
+You answered all the questions and thought you did a masterful job explaining how your skills and experience match the company’s needs.
 You even shared a laugh about the strange things dogs do after realizing you and the hiring manager both have furry friends at home.
-Everything indicates that you rocked the interview!
-But did you really make as strong an impression as you think?
-Who knows how to tell if a job interview went well for sure?
+Everything indicates that you rocked the interview, but what, exactly, are the signs an interview went well?

 Let’s face it, leaving a job interview can be as unnerving as preparing for one.
 When you walk out the door, it’s easy to begin second-guessing yourself.
 You did pause for a couple extra moments before answering the third question.
 And was that joke about the dog park actually funny?
 Can you know for sure if you made as strong an impression as you think?

-1. The interview runs longer than planned
+1. The interview ran longer than planned

-3. The interviewer has positive body language
+3. The interviewer had positive body language

-4. You’re asked about other job prospects
+4. You were asked about other job prospects

-7. You’re asked for references
+7. You were asked for references

-Whether or not you see the signs above, you’ll know how to tell if a job interview went well the next time you meet with a hiring manager.
-And sometimes simply knowing where you stand with a potential employer is enough to keep that second guessing at bay.
+If a second interview doesn’t materialize for you this time around, you’ll know what to look for the next time you meet with a hiring manager.
+Sometimes simply knowing where you stand with a potential employer is enough to keep that second guessing at bay.